IKONO & ARTCONNECT BERLIN Video Spotlight Series 2013

 How to submit:

-For the #4 Open Call for Installation artists, you should submit one artwork documented through still images or video.
+2. For the #5 Open Call for Drawings, you should submit one artwork or series documented through still images or video.
 As a general rule, we ask you for up to five images (Max size per image: 1MB).
 Upon acceptance you will be required to upload a full quality version of the artwork along with full credit information.
 However, if you want to submit more than 5 images, feel free to contact us at the e-mail address below.
-To submit a video, please upload it or provide a link to your video on an active URL in the submission section indicated below.
-Your video must be viewable to the public.
-(Example: Blip.tv, Vimeo, YouTube, Custom URL).
-Videos of High Definition (HD) are preferred for previewing and screening purposes.
+To submit a video, please follow the instructions on the form for submissions or provide a link to your video on an active URL (e.g: Vimeo, YouTube, Custom URL) always in the submission section indicated below.
+Videos in HD are preferred for previewing and screening purposes.

-You must include the following production information in your submission: applicant’s name, country of origin, contact, link to your website (if you have one), link to your Artconnect Berlin profile, a small bio, a short description of your work.
+3. You must include the following production information in your submission: applicant’s name, country of origin, contact, link to your website (if you have one), link to your Artconnect Berlin profile, a small bio and a short description of your work.

-The artworks must be your property and you must own the full copyrights of it.
+4. You must own the full copyrights of your artwork.
 This applies to all visual and written content.

-If you have all the information mentioned above, you are now ready to submit!
+If you have all the information mentioned above, you are now ready to submit HERE.

-We are really looking forward to seeing your installations!
-Good luck!
+We are really looking forward to seeing your drawings!

 #3 Open Call for Painters!